tyjvazum/arb/docs/src/guides/collecting/sparrow-wallet.md

 Collecting Inscriptions and Ordinals with Sparrow Wallet
 =====================

-Users who cannot or have not yet set up the [ord](https://github.com/casey/ord) wallet can receive inscriptions and ordinals with alternative bitcoin wallets, as long as they are _very_ careful about how they spend from that wallet.
+Users who cannot or have not yet set up the [arb](https://github.com/tyjvazum/arb) wallet can receive inscriptions and ordinals with alternative bitcoin wallets, as long as they are _very_ careful about how they spend from that wallet.

-This guide gives some basic steps on how to create a wallet with [Sparrow Wallet](https://sparrowwallet.com/) which is compatible with `ord` and can be later imported into `ord`
+This guide gives some basic steps on how to create a wallet with [Sparrow Wallet](https://sparrowwallet.com/) which is compatible with `arb` and can be later imported into `arb`

 ## ⚠️⚠️ Warning!! ⚠️⚠️
 As a general rule if you take this approach, you should use this wallet with the Sparrow software as a receive-only wallet.